kukosmos/adain-pytorch-2019/README.md

 ```
 $ python test.py --model models/adain.pth --content images/content.jpg --style images/style1.jpg images/style2.jpg images/style3.jpg --interpolation-weights 2 3 4
 ```
+Note that all style images should have weights.
+In other words, the number of images should be equal to the number of weights.

+### For more
 More options can be found with following command:
 ```
 $ python test.py --help